-Horstmann's Recurved Larch has green foliage which emerges light green in spring.
+Horstmann's Recurved Larch is primarily valued in the landscape or garden for its highly ornamental weeping form.
+It has rich green deciduous foliage which emerges light green in spring.
 The twisted needle-like leaves turn an outstanding yellow in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The twisted gray bark and gold branches are extremely showy and add significant winter interest.

 Horstmann's Recurved Larch is an open multi-stemmed deciduous shrub with a rounded form and gracefully weeping branches.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Horstmann's Recurved Larch is recommended for the following landscape applications;

 Horstmann's Recurved Larch will grow to be about 8 feet tall at maturity, with a spread of 4 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.